-Taking either test can add up, but both the ACT and SAT provide free and reduced lunch students two tries for free, and in many states a mandatory ACT or SAT junior year is also free.
+Taking either test can add up, but both test companies provide free and reduced lunch students two tries for free.
+And in many states, a mandatory ACT or SAT junior year is also free.
 A free and reduced lunch student in Nebraska, for example, could take five tests for free: three ACTs and two SATs.

-The ACT has English (grammar primarily), Math, Reading, and Science, while the SAT has Reading, Writing & Language (grammar primarily), Math (no calculator), and Math (with a calculator).
-For high school juniors focusing on the ACT, here are reasons why you might also try the SAT senior year:
+The ACT has English (mostly grammar), Math, Reading, and Science.
+The SAT has Reading, Writing & Language (mostly grammar), Math (no calculator), and Math (with a calculator).
+For high school juniors focused on the ACT, here are reasons to try the SAT:

 - Your ACT Science score is well below your Math score.
 The SAT has two Math sections but no Science section.

-- You want additional chances to trigger that big scholarship.
-Colleges don’t learn and don’t care how many times you take either test.
+- You want additional chances to trigger that significant scholarship.
+Colleges don’t care how many times you take either test.

-- You typically run out of time on the ACT’s Math and Reading Sections.
-The SAT allows 13 minutes per Reading Passage, while the ACT allows 8 minutes and 45 seconds per Reading passage.
-However, I feel that the hardest SAT questions are considerably more difficult than the hardest ACT questions.
+- You typically run out of time on the ACT Math and Reading Sections.
+The SAT allows 13 minutes per Reading passage, while the ACT allows 8 minutes and 45 seconds per Reading passage.
+However, the most challenging SAT questions are considerably more difficult than the hardest ACT questions.

-I’ve read blogs stating that students should take either test no more than three times because “scores don’t increase after the third try.”
-I disagree.
-We say take the ACT (or SAT) four times because OnToCollege students, who prepare hard, typically see jumps on that fourth or fifth try.
+Some counselors say that students should take either test no more than three times because “scores don’t increase after the third try.”
+Take the ACT (or SAT) four times because students who prepare hard typically see jumps on that fourth or fifth try.